The alternative operad is not Koszul: Questions

 \section{Questions}

-There are several proofs in the literature of non-Koszulity of other operads using the Ginzburg--Kapranov criterion: in \cite[footnote to \S 3.9(d)]{getzler-k} for the so-called mock-Lie and mock commutative operads (which are dual to each other and are cyclic quadratic operads with one generator), in \cite[Proposition 2.3]{goze-remm} for certain Lie-admissible operads dubbed $G_4$-Ass and $G_5$-Ass, in \cite[Theorem 10.1]{dzhu-alia} for a certain skew-symmetric operad dubbed left-Alia, and in \cite{dzhu-nov} for the Novikov operad.
-In all these cases, it was enough to check Poincar\'e series up to the $4$th or $5$th term.
+In addition for an already mentioned in \S \ref{nonk} example from \cite{vallette}, there are several other proofs in the literature of non-Koszulity of various operads using the Ginzburg--Kapranov criterion or its $n$-ary analogs: in \cite[footnote to \S 3.9(d)]{getzler-k} for the so-called mock-Lie and mock commutative operads (which are Koszul dual to each other and are cyclic quadratic operads with one generator); in \cite[Remark 3.98]{mss-book} for associative anticommutative algebras (and, dually, for ``commutative Lie algebras''); in \cite[Proposition 2.3]{goze-remm} for certain Lie-admissible operads dubbed $G_4$-$Ass$ and $G_5$-$Ass$; in \cite[\S 3.4,3.6]{goze-remm-arxiv} for certain third power associative operads dubbed $G_i$-$p^3Ass$; in \cite[Theorem 10.1]{dzhu-alia} for a certain skew-symmetric operad dubbed left-Alia; in \cite{dzhu-nov} for the Novikov operad; and in \cite[Example 16 and Proposition 17]{markl-remm} for certain operads with $n$-ary operation dubbed $tAss^n_d$.
+In each of these cases, it was enough to check Poincar\'e series up to a relatively low degree term.
 It is interesting whether there exists a bound on the degree of Poincar\'e series such that the validity of the identity (\ref{gk}) for a binary quadratic operad $\mathcal P$ up to this degree guarantees its validity in all degrees.

 It is also interesting to give a concrete example of a binary quadratic operad which is not Koszul but for which the equality (\ref{gk}) holds (such examples exist for associative quadratic algebras -- see \cite[\S 3.5]{pp} and references therein).